mafreud/proximity/README.md

 # proximity

 Flutter widgets you haven't used yet.

 ## Widgets that you can touch

 - Scrollbar
 - ExpansionPanel
+- PhysicalModel

+## Coming soon

+- Curves